mankai-chow/FuzzifiED.jl/README.md

-# FuzzifiED Version 0.5.8
+# FuzzifiED Version 0.5.10

 The package `FuzzifiED` is designed to do exact diagonalisation (ED) calculation on the fuzzy sphere, and also facilitates the DMRG calculations by ITensors.
 It can also be used for generic fermion models.

 Documentations can be found at [this link](https://mankai-chow.github.io/FuzzifiED/).

-This package may have issue on 32-bit systems.
 To Apple Silicon (Mac M1, M2, etc.) users: you may want to use Julia (https://julialang.org/downloads/) for x86 (Intel or Rosetta) instead of macOS (Apple Silicon).

 To install the package, please first enter Julia by entering in the command line `julia`, and then enter the commands
 ```julia